 A paper crimper is a tool which you may find useful in other projects as well as in quilling.
 This hand held device will crimp your paper to give it a corrugated look.
 The crimped paper gives the quilling more volume and adds texture to the project.
 Other designs exist, but the corrugated impressions are most useful in quilling.

-is a great working surface but if you don't want to spend money on a cork board, you can also use a piece of corrugated cardboard - it works just as well.
+A quilling cork board is a great working surface but if you don't want to spend money on a cork board, you can also use a piece of corrugated cardboard or a piece of styrofoam - they works just as well.

-If you are copying a pattern, you may want to use tracing paper, graph paper, a ruler, a compass or a protractor to accurately reproduce a pattern.
-Or you can buy kits which provide themed quilling patterns
+Quilling Patterns give you ideas on what and how to make quilling projects.
+You can also copy patterns with tracing paper, graph paper, a ruler, a compass or a protractor to accurately reproduce a pattern.
+Or you can buy kits which provide themed .

 Quilling kits are all-in-one packages that contain the essential quilling supplies mentioned above (except the glue).